 As an additional form of intellectual property protection, we have succeeded in the production of seed and seedling strains that cannot be used to grow other plants with high-RA yielding stevia leaf (second generation plants grown from the seeds of our high yielding plants will only produce common stevia leaf with an average RA yield).
 Each year, farmers must sign new contracts with us to receive the high-quality seedlings for the ensuing year's planting season.
-Because the plant strains cannot be used to recreate our high-RA stevia leaf, we protect the genetic characteristics of our proprietary high quality and high yielding stevia plants and maintain control and security of our high quality leaf supply.
-GLG intends to do similarly with its Reb C, Reb D, and Reb M strains in later generations.
+Because the plant strains cannot be used to recreate our high-RA stevia leaf, we protect the genetic characteristics of our proprietary high quality and high yielding stevia plants and maintain control and security of our high-quality leaf supply.
+In September 2017, in this same vein, the Company announced that it had developed a seed for its Super RA stevia strain which will have the same benefit of protecting our agricultural intellectual property, as well as being favored by farmers as using seed lowers planting costs dramatically.
+GLG intends to make similar advances with its Reb C, Reb D, and Reb M strains in later generations.